 Photo: Dr. Jean-Paul Rodrigue, 2012.

-Stacking containers on a ship is a complex operation involving a close interaction between the container yard, drayage operations between the ship and the yard and crane operations.
-The above photo depicts a typical stacking configuration of different container sizes and types taking place on a Panamax containership (13 container rows) at the port of Veracruz in Mexico (ICAVE terminal operated by HPH).
+Stacking containers on a ship is a complex operation involving close interaction between the container yard, drayage operations between the ship and the yard, and crane operations.
+The above photo depicts a typical stacking configuration of different container sizes and types taking place on a Panamax containership (13 container rows) at the port of Veracruz in Mexico (ICAVE terminal operated by HPH; this terminal facility closed in 2019, and operations were relocated at the new Veracruz port complex).
 Each row (more likely several rows) generally contains containers bound to a specific port.
-This is done to facilitate crane operations since cranes are designed to quickly move along a row but it requires the entire crane to be displaced laterally to access another row.
-Since a ship is usually serviced by several cranes, they can all operate at once on their ship section without impeding one another.
-This also enables a distribution of the weight across several sections of the ship.
-The empty rows are likely to be loaded at another port of call (again, rows are usually port specific).
-20 foot and 40 foot containers are usually loaded in separate rows to facilitate staking and loading/unloading efficiency.
-Container loads bound for a single large customer are usually bundled together, as evidenced by the 20 foot tank containers on the above photo (the boxes with white and silver circles).
-Specialized and oversized containers are stacked on top of the pile since their structure forbids the stacking of container on top of them.
-In this case top loaded containers are used to carry oversized cargo, with some of them covered with a tarpaulin.
+This is done to facilitate crane operations since cranes are designed to move along a row quickly, but it requires the entire crane to be displaced laterally to access another row.
+Since several cranes usually service a ship, they can all operate at once on their ship section without impeding one another.
+This also enables a weight distribution across several sections of the ship.
+The empty rows are likely to be loaded at another port of call (again, rows are usually port-specific).
+20-foot and 40-foot containers are usually loaded in separate rows to facilitate staking and loading/unloading efficiency.
+Container loads bound for a single large customer are usually bundled together, as evidenced by the 20-foot tank containers in the above photo (the boxes with white and silver circles).
+Specialized and oversized containers are stacked on top of the pile since their structure forbids the stacking of containers on top of them.
+In this case, top-loaded containers are used to carry oversized cargo, with some of them covered with a tarpaulin.
 Less visible are reefer containers stacked separately (in white).